blahosyl/task-manager-frontend/README.md

 The assessment criteria for the MVP require at least TWO forms, with validation, that allow users to create and edit resources in the Back-End API".

 The present version of the app contains 3 such forms: Comment, Task and User.
 A profile instance is created automatically for each new user.
+(See the [API documentation](https://github.com/blahosyl/task-manager-api) for more details on data structure).

 The 5th model, Watcher, offers the same functionality not via a form, but by clicking the eye icon on a task.